Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Neighboring Distribution Divergence

-\paragraph{Cosine Similarity} Cosine similarity has been widely used for calculating the semantic similarity of words, sentences and documents.
-It focuses on measuring the the angle between two vectors projected in the multi-dimensional space instead of their lengths.
+Cosine similarity is widely used to measure the semantic similarity across words, sentences, and documents.
+It evaluates the cosine of the angle between two vectors in a multi-dimensional space.

-For the a sentence pair $W_{x}$, $W_{y}$, a pre-trained encoder (like PLM or word embedding) encodes their contextual representations as $R_{x}$, $R_{y}$.
-We use PLM-based S$_C$ for experiments and follow the best representing scenario in \citep{DBLP:conf/emnlp/GaoYC21} to use the CLS token as the sentence representation.
-The cosine similarity between the $W_{x}$ and $W_{y}$ can be calculated by:
+For a pair of sentences $X_{x}$ and $X_{y}$, a pre-trained encoder is used to encode their contextual representations into $R_{x}$ and $R_{y}$.
+In our experiments, we utilize a PLM-based encoder $\varepsilon$, and following the optimal representation approach in~\cite{DBLP:conf/emnlp/GaoYC21}, we employ the [CLS] token as the sentence representation.
+The cosine similarity between $X_{x}$ and $X_{y}$ is calculated as follows: